 S.D. reading a map] Ed.
-Not in Q, F. It is a matter of the utmost consequence how Lear's kingdom is divided on the map as well as the courtier appointed to present it.
+Not in Q, F. It is a matter of utmost consequence how Lear's kingdom is divided on the map as well as the courtier appointed to present it.
 The play begins with Kent and Gloucester discussing the equal portions marked for Albany and Cornwall.
 What they can see that a reader cannot is the relation of the dukes' "moieties" to the rest of the kingdom.
 Lear explicitly states that he will give the "largest bounty" (F, 57) to the daughter that proves herself most deserving of it.
-Just how large is it?
+Just how much greater is it?
 He wants to show the world that the size of his love for Cordelia is much bigger than it is for his elder daughters, -a fact Goneril bitterly acknowledges: "he always lou'd our Sister most" (F, 315-6).

-It is possible that Lear could have given all three of his children equal portions of the kingdom, and still retained a part for himself, as Kent advises him to do later in the scene: "Reserve thy state" (F, 159).
+Maps and map-making played a crucial role in showcasing England's scientific advancements, with figures like Christopher Saxton and John Speed making significant contributions.
 Hypothetically, Edmund has been appointed map-bearer, and is reading it as he enters.
+The play begins with Kent asking him about the map (see note I,i,S.D.
+To Edmund).
+Lear points to Edmund when he says, "Giue me the Map there," (F, 42).
 When I contacted A.L.
-Rowse in this regard, he graciously replied that "there would be nothing improper let alone degrading in exhibiting a map at court.
+Rowse about the appropriateness of Edmund's serving as an attendant, he graciously replied that "there would be nothing improper let alone degrading in exhibiting a map at court.
 The most famous one of all England was Saxton's, a large affair, of which the great Lord Burghley was instigator and patron.
-You could make quite a thing of it-if it didn't get in the way of the ladies dresses! or the action."
+You could make quite a thing of it-if it didn't get in the way of the ladies dresses ! or the action."